-- Proposed site is completely transformed with no natural vegetation cover present; - The site does not fall within a CBA/ ESA or any watercourses; - There is an existing access road towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area; and - Proposed site is located adjacent to a tall trees, which could be a visual mitigation measure. - (d) Outcome of the site selection matrix.
+- Proposed site is completely transformed with no natural vegetation cover present; - The site does not fall within a CBA or ESA - The site does not fall in close proximity to a watercourse/ wetland - There is an existing access road towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area; and

+(d) Outcome of the site selection matrix.

 The current location of the proposed site is best situated to avoid potential negative environmental impacts.
-As mentioned above, the proposed site is completely transformed from its natural state due to past development activities on the property.
+As mentioned above, the proposed site is completely transformed from its natural state due to past and current agricultural development activities on the property.
 The proposed site will be accessed via an existing road on the property.
 The proposed site would cause the least environmental impact and will be managed through the implementation of the Environmental Management Programme ("EMPr").